bbriscoe/single-delay-metric/README.md

 This brief discussion paper aims to start a debate on whether a percentile is the best single delay metric and, if so, which percentile the industry should converge on.

+Note that the question addressed here is how to characterize a varying delay metric.
+That is orthogonal to the questions of what delay to measure and where to measure it.
+For instance, whether delay is measured in the application, at the transport layer or just at the bottleneck queue depends on the topic of interest and is an orthogonal question to the focus of this paper; how to characterize variability most succinctly and usefully in *any* of these cases.

 ## Don't we need two metrics?

 In systems that aim for a certain delay, it has been common to quote mean delay and jitter.
 The distribution of delay is usually asymmetric, mostly clustered around the lower end, but with a long tail of higher delays.
 Unfortunately jitter is insensitive to the shape of this tail, because it is dominated by the *average* variability in the bulk of the traffic around the mean.
 However, it doesn't matter how little or how much variability there is in all the traffic that arrives before the play-out time.
 It only matters how much traffic arrives too late.
 The size of all the lower-than-average delay should not be allowed to counterbalance a long tail of above-average delay.